 - Installing PETSc to use GPUs independent of the vendor (OpenCL)

-- How the GPU solvers are implemented in PETSc
+- Very out-dated document on how the GPU solvers are implemented in PETSc

 - Example that uses CUDA directly in the user function evaluation